FrancesCoronel/personal-website-v3/_conferences/2017-09-29-strangeloop.md

 Today was all about pre-conference activities.

-{% include figure url="//www.elm-conf.us/favicon.png" alt="Elm Conf" %}
+{% include figure url="//www.elm-conf.us/favicon.png" title="Elm Conf" %}

 I decided to attend [Elm Conf](//www.elm-conf.us/) since I have zilch experience with functional programming and I figured it would be interesting to learn something way out of my element.